 Amnesty International’s study shows that across Colombia: At least 1,400 civilians were killed in 2007, up from 1,300 in 2006.
 Of the cases where the perpetrator is known, the security forces were responsible for at least 330 of these, the paramilitaries for around 300 and the guerrilla for some 260.

 As many as 305,000 Colombians were displaced in 2007, compared with 220,000 in 2006.

 At least 190 people were victims of either enforced disappearances by the security forces and paramilitaries or missing following abductions by guerrilla groups in 2007, up from around 180 in 2006.

 Amnesty International is calling on all parties to the Colombian conflict to demonstrate the political will to end human rights abuses.
 The organization also urges the international community to make greater efforts to ensure that both sides of the conflict respect the human rights of Colombians.

-Amnesty International’s report, “‘Leave us in peace!’
+Note to Editors Amnesty International’s report, “‘Leave us in peace!’
 Targeting civilians in Colombia’s internal armed conflict”, is a comprehensive study of the state of human rights in Colombia.
 It includes a series of recommendations which, if adopted by the government and guerrilla forces, could contribute to ending the country’s human rights tragedy.

 The report recounts the stories of those individuals and communities hardest hit by the conflict, including members of afro-descendant, indigenous and campesino communities killed or displaced from their homes; the victims of kidnappings; women and girls raped; children recruited by paramilitary and guerrilla groups or maimed by landmines; communities taking an active stand to defend their right not to be drawn into the conflict; and human rights defenders and trade unionists whose work in defence of human rights has cost them their lives.